Rachel Cusk: Trilogy and later works

 Reviews of Kudos, the last novel of Cusk's trilogy, were largely positive.
 Writing for The New Yorker, Katy Waldman called it "a book about failure that is not, in itself, a failure.
 In fact, it is a breathtaking success."

 In 2015, the Almeida theatre commissioned and originally produced Cusk's adaption of Medea as Medea - Euripides, A New Version.
 In Cusk's adaptation, Medea does not murder her children.
 Reviewing Medea, the Financial Times commented: "Rachel Cusk is known as an unsparing writer in the territory of marital break-up".

-Cusk’s novel Second Place was published in 2021.
+Cusk's novel Second Place was published in 2021.
 It is inspired by the memoirs of Mabel Dodge Luhan, who hosted D.H.
 Lawrence at her property at the Taos art colony in New Mexico, in 1924.
-In this work, Cusk’s experimentation with the form of the novel continued.
+In this work, Cusk's experimentation with the form of the novel continued.
 Andrew Schenker, writing in the Los Angeles Review of Books, wrote: "If the Outline trilogy had seemed to push beyond the novel while still working within the form, then Second Place suggests that Cusk may have outgrown the genre entirely."
-Cleveland Review of Books reviewed the book, saying that "the narratorial absence is part of what compels one through the novels, for it acts like a filter, distilling all other people’s tales down to their most philosophically bare, their most ethically ambiguous, their most painfully isolated."
+Cleveland Review of Books reviewed the book, saying that "the narratorial absence is part of what compels one through the novels, for it acts like a filter, distilling all other people's tales down to their most philosophically bare, their most ethically ambiguous, their most painfully isolated."
 The novel was longlisted for the 2021 Booker Prize, and shortlisted for the Governor General's Award for English-language fiction at the 2021 Governor General's Awards.
 Blandine Longre's French translation was awarded the 2022 Prix Femina étranger.

+Honours and reception

+The 13th episode of Chanel's rendez-vous littéraire celebrated how Cusk's work speaks to the obstacles women face in their creative expression.
+That event was hosted by Monegasque philosopher Charlotte Casiraghi and guest hosted by Naomi Campbell at the 7L bookstore in Paris.
+Campbell read aloud from Cusk's work and then the panel discussed the emotional landscape of the maternal experience.
+Cusk was credited for filling what was considered a void in the literature about that emotional landscape.